Chapter 9 : Caught Red-Handed.

 Albus doubted Filch would care about that.
 Just seeing them there would be proof enough for him.

 But she’d a point.
 He was going to catch them whatever they did.

-Albus was terrified.
+He was terrified.
 This was the second time he’d been in trouble since starting Hogwarts and it made the earlier incident pale into insignificance.
 Even if Professor Blackburn hadn’t retracted the detention, it had only been a detention.
-That has worried him enough, but he dreaded to think what Filch would do to them.
+It had worried him enough, but was nothing compared to what Filch might do to them.

 Filch was muttering angrily as he came towards them.